horotat/curiosity/README.md

 ## Curious Word Learning

 Welcome.
-This code representation is related to the [Active Word Learning through Self-supervision](https://ali.mk/publications/active-learning/) study.
+This is the code for the paper [Active Word Learning through Self-supervision](https://cognitivesciencesociety.org/cogsci20/papers/0183/) study.

 ### Citation
 If you use this work please cite us as: